bilalmerokhel/docker-tutorials/README.md

 #### Docker stats
 - Docker stats
     `docker container stats` will give us live streaming view of live performance data for all containers.

+### Getting a shell inside containers
+- Start a new container interacively
+    `docker container run -it`
+    `-t` pseudo-tty simulates a real terminal, like what SSH does.
+    `-i` interactive session open to recieve teminal input
+- Getting a shell inside a new container
+    `docker container run -it --name proxy nginx bash`
+- Run additional commands/get shell in existing container `docker container exec -it proxy bash` proxy the container name and bash the shell